-Tags struct, union, and enum tags have a single name space.
+struct , union , and enum tags have a single name space.
 Labels are in their own name space.

-Members Each struct or union has its own name space for its
+Each struct or union has its own name space for its members. ifiers Ordinary identifiers, including function and object names

-members.

-Ordinary identifiers

 Ordinary identifiers, including function and object names as well as user-defined type names, are placed in the last name space.